Fiction Writer

 It’s Glenville, 1977.
 The windows are up, the summer heat is suffocating, and ten-year-old V is riding in the back of a car thick with marijuana smoke.
 That moment, equal parts absurd and formative, marks the beginning of a childhood steeped in contact highs, dysfunctional family dynamics, and a search for clarity in a world that rarely offered it.

 This candid memoir pulls no punches.
 From awkward crushes and hockey skates to missed chances and musical obsessions, V recounts a youth shaped by the haze of cannabis and the emotional fog of unreliable parenting.
-His parents’ friendships, neighborhood rituals, and a dart-related family injury all paint a vivid portrait of a life lived on the edge of chaos and comedy.

 With sharp wit and unflinching vulnerability, he explores how addiction, identity, and longing collided in the smoke-filled rooms of his adolescence, and how those early experiences echoed into adulthood through workplace camaraderie, romantic misfires, and moments of unexpected grace.